-Membership is open to men ages 18 and older who believe in a Supreme Being (whatever that might mean to you personally) and meet the qualifications and standards set out by the lodge and Grand Lodge of California.
+Membership is open to men ages 18 and older who believe in a Supreme Being (whatever that might mean to you personally.
+Those aligned with a particular religious system will find that Masonic Lodges are open to ALL.) and meet the qualifications and standards set out by the lodge and Grand Lodge of California.
 Men of all ethnic, religious, and social backgrounds are welcome.
 Freemasonry does not discriminate or involve itself in religion or political discourse.

 One of Masonry's traditions is that we do not solicit members.
 Men must seek membership on their own initiative.
-When you're ready to join, you can complete the Contact Us form on this page and someone will contact you regarding membership.
+When you're ready to join, you can complete the Contact Us form on this page or call us.
+Our lodges secretary will contact you regarding membership.
 Our response will usually be within 24hrs during weekdays.
 We may use any of the options you provide (email or phone) to contact you.
 Or you can follow the steps below:

 Contact the lodge to schedule a visit during an event, at which time you can request a membership information packet.
 Look at our calendar and note the dinner and stated meeting every second Tuesday of the month which is a good time to visit and meet people.